 Scalea is another popular resort.
-The beaches that crowd in the summer highlight this old town, but it also has a charming city center spread over a series of steps, from where it gets its name.
+The beaches are the highlight, but it also has a charming city center.
 The area of Scalea lies within the territory of the old Greek coastal colonies of ancient Sybaris and archaeologists have found many prehistoric artifacts here.

 Ionian Coast of Calabria

 The Ionian coast has calmer waters than the Tyrrehenian Coast, but just as impressive cliffs and stretches of sand.
-Less developed and often less crowded than its Tyrrhenian counterpart, the Ionian proffers numerous historical and archaeological treats including Le Castella's Aragonese castle and Capo Colonna's sole remaining column of the once magnificent ancient temple of Hera Lacinia.
+Less developed and often less crowded than its Tyrrhenian counterpart, the Ionian proffers numerous historical and archaeological treats including Le Castella's Aragonese castle.

 Soverato and Siderno are both hubs of activity on the Ionian Coast with many qualities of modern cities.
 They get quite crowded with northern Italian and other European tourists in summer.

 If you love wine, visit Cirò, home of Calabria's most noted wine, nestled into hills full of vineyards, orange groves, and olive trees.
-The predecessor to the wine of Cirò (Krimisa) is said to have been given to the winners of the earliest Olympic games to celebrate their victories.
+The predecessor to the wine of Cirò (Krimisa) is said to have been given to the winners of the earliest Olympic games.

 What to Do on the Coasts of Calabria

-Of course, there are also the less active sports of sun-bathing and people-watching, which are widely practiced here as well - just be sure to bring sunscreen as the sun of the Mezzogiorno can be brutal!
+Of course, there are also the less active sports of sun-bathing and people-watching - just be sure to bring sunscreen as the sun of the Mezzogiorno can be brutal!